 - 1.2.1 Students have special educational needs if they have a difficulty accessing the curriculum, temporary or more long-term, which calls for special educational provision to be made for them. - 1.2.2 Students have difficulty accessing the curriculum if they: - Have significant difficulties in learning in comparison with the majority of children of the same age. - Have a disabilitys, which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age. - 1.2.3 Students who experience difficulty in accessing the curriculum may also have a particular gift or talent.
 Where appropriate, such gifts and talents are embraced and encouraged through the provisions made for their specific need. - 1.2.4 Special Educational Provision may be triggered when students fail to achieve adequate progress, despite having had access to a differentiated programme.
-Where potential SEN/D is identified the school's SENCO, Progress Leader and Inclusion Lead, as appropriate will contact the parents, inform them and invite them to discuss the provision being put in place for their child.
-Staff will be informed and provided with information, strategies and advice, as part of the Student Support Information. - 1.2.5 Lack of adequate progress may be indicated by: - Little or no progress despite the use of targeted teaching approaches and a differentiated curriculum. - Working at levels significantly below age expectations, particularly in Literacy or Numeracy. - Presenting persistent emotional and / or behavioural difficulties, which have not been managed by appropriate strategies usually employed.
+Where potential SEN/D is identified the school's SENCO, Progress Leader, Neurodiversity Coordinator or Inclusion Lead, as appropriate will contact the parents, inform them and invite to discuss the provision being put in place for their child.
+Staff will be informed and provided with information, strategies and advice, as part of the Student Support Information. - 1.2.5 Lack of adequate progress may be indicated by: - Little or no progress despite the use of targeted teaching approaches and a differentiated curriculum. - Working at levels significantly below age expectations, particularly in Literacy or Numeracy.

-- Sensory or physical impairments that result in little progress despite the provision of appropriate aids or equipment. - Poor communication or interaction, requiring specific interactions and adaptations to access learning.
+- Presenting persistent emotional and / or behavioural difficulties, which have not been managed by appropriate strategies usually employed. - Sensory or physical impairments that result in little progress despite the provision of appropriate aids or equipment. - Poor communication or interaction, requiring specific interactions and adaptations to access learning. - Throughout this policy, "parents" should be taken to include all those with parental responsibility, including corporate parents and carers. § See 'definition of disability' at end of this policy.